Stephen-mcdonagh/4thYearProject/docs/README.md

 # Passport Application System

 My idea for my final year project is facial detection which has been built within a passport application system.
 Below you will find a list of the technologies and tools used in development and testing of my system.
+I am using LBP classifiers for my facial detection within OpenCV